A new role in the nursing team

-At the end of last year the Secretary of State for Health formally requested that the NMC be the regulator for nursing associates and in January 2017 our Council agreed to this request.
-We are now at the beginning of a busy programme of work as we prepare to take on the regulation of nursing associates.
+At the end of 2016 the Secretary of State for Health asked the NMC to regulate nursing associates and in January 2017 our Council agreed to this request.
+A busy programme of work is now underway as we prepare to take on the regulation of nursing associates.

 How to become a nursing associate